British literature: Drama

 During the reign of Elizabeth I (1558–1603) and then James I (1603–25), a London-centred culture that was both courtly and popular, produced great poetry and drama.
 The English playwrights were intrigued by Italian model: a conspicuous community of Italian actors had settled in London.
 The linguist and lexicographer John Florio (1553–1625), whose father was Italian, was a royal language tutor at the Court of James I, and a possible friend and influence on William Shakespeare, had brought much of the Italian language and culture to England.
 He was also the translator of Montaigne into English.
-The earliest Elizabethan plays include Gorboduc (1561), by Sackville and Norton, and Thomas Kyd's (1558–94) revenge tragedy The Spanish Tragedy (1592).
+The earlier Elizabethan plays include Gorboduc (1561), by Sackville and Norton, and Thomas Kyd's (1558–94) revenge tragedy The Spanish Tragedy (1592).
 Highly popular and influential in its time, The Spanish Tragedy established a new genre in English literature theatre, the revenge play or revenge tragedy.
 Jane Lumley (1537–1578) was the first person to translate Euripides into English.
 Her translation of Iphigeneia at Aulis is the first known dramatic work by a woman in English.

 William Shakespeare (1564–1616) stands out in this period as a poet and playwright as yet unsurpassed.
 Shakespeare wrote plays in a variety of genres, including histories, tragedies, comedies and the late romances, or tragicomedies.
 Works written in the Elizabethan era include the comedy Twelfth Night, tragedy Hamlet, and history Henry IV, Part 1.